bowentkruse/bowentkruse.github.io/projects/project2.md

 # The Solution: Automated Inventory Survey
 ---

 When I joined BNSF, our amazing UAS team already had 90% of this amazing project done.
-I just gave it an extra bump to get it over the production finish line.
+I just gave it an extra accuracy and performance bump to get it over the production finish line.
  Drones that live in docks would take off and fly preprogrammed flight paths as a human operators supervise.
 Then use computer vision to 1.
 Read the unique identifiers of each container/trailer and 2.
 Calculate the lot, row and spot number of each surveyed unit.
 Two models were developed for this scene text detection use case, one to locate each container and its identifier, and one to recognize the text value of the identifier, a use case very similar to ALPR.

  BNSF despite being an ancient business has always been a leader in the UAS space.
 My role in this project was more limited to the classical definition of a computer vision engineer.

 I brought the drone data labeling process over to roboflow, redesigned annotation standards and implemented newer state of the art neural network architectures.
 I collaborated with the drone developers so that flight paths were optimized to produce images that played well with our inference pipeline.
 I managed a team of annotators to produce quality datasets for 8 different models (for the various flight conditions).
 I implemented Ray Tuning to improve the hyperparameter tuning process.
 I created simulated deployment test suites for testing upgrades/changes.
-After all was said and done, our system was ready for production.
-Drones now fly

 ---